hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-11-infrastructure-gratitude.md

 by using technologies like [Docker](https://docker.com) and [Ansible](https://ansible.com), and by automating some of our workflows to allow us to scale our operations.

-To do so, we use a combination of R and Python scripts.
 We rely on many open-source packages and libraries that allow us to retrieve, aggregate, and visualize information across the different services we use.
+This includes tools intended for the general public, such as R and Python.
+It also includes tools built specifically for The Carpentries community, such as [AMY, our internal database](https://github.com/carpentries/amy), which tracks our workshop, instructor training, and membership activity.

-As we reflect on what we are grateful for at this end of this year, we would like to extend our gratitude to all the developers of open-source code that allow us to power our infrastructure.
+As we reflect on what we are grateful for at this end of this year, we would like to extend our gratitude to all the developers of open-source code -- within The Carpentries community and beyond -- that allow us to power our infrastructure.
+To learn more about how you can get involved in supporting and growing our systems, please contact us at team@carpentries.org.

 Thank you all!